Your FGFD Hydrant Crew

 If any defects or damage to a hydrant are observed, they are noted in a written report and submitted to the hydrant crew leader who then forwards that report to the Fairfield Glade Community Club (FGCC).
 The FGCC then arranges for necessary repairs.

-Currently, there are 441 active fire hydrants in Fairfield Glade with an additional five new hydrants currently not 'on stream' yet but will be added this year.
-Due to the amount of new construction in FG, additional hydrants are growing with new developments.
+Currently, there are 449 active fire hydrants in Fairfield Glade with additional hydrants being added annually in response to new construction in FG.